-Employees must inform their managers, in writing, of all gifts intended to be given and all gifts received from clients and vendors.
+Employees must obtain approval from their managers, in writing, of all gifts intended to be given and all gifts received from clients and vendors, subject to Company Policies.
 If you have any questions regarding the appropriateness of a gift or entertainment, contact your manager or Compliance before offering, giving, or accepting the gift or entertainment.